 in creative guitar music.
 As Afropop and Nigeria's Afrobeats are recognized worldwide, African rock is almost missing,

-although it’s one of the fundaments of Western rock music.
+although it’s one of the elements of modern alternative rock music.

 Is Franck Biyong the African Jimi Hendrix?
 Well ...
 Let’s put it this way: “Moonwatching II” combines the abrasive sonics of a James